Deepali-Kundwani/Emoticon-interpreter/README.md

-# Emoticons-meaning
+# Emoticon-interpreter
-Select any of the emoticon and get the meaning of what emoticon is expressing.
+Select any of the emoticon from the list and get the meaning of what emoticon is expressing.